- How do you ensure that my Zakat is used properly?

-EVERY YEAR 50,000 CHILDREN ARE BORN WITH HEART DEFECTS IN PAKISTAN.
+EVERY YEAR APPROXIMATELY 60,000 CHILDREN ARE BORN WITH CHD IN PAKISTAN.

 Half of these kids require some sort of medical/surgical treatment to treat their heart defect.
 A large number of these kids require immediate medical/surgical treatment within the first year of their life.

-There is a huge lack of CHD-related trained healthcare professionals in Pakistan.
-Approx. 9 trained paediatric cardiac surgeons and 25 trained paediatric cardiologists in the whole country.
+There is a huge lack of CHD related trained healthcare professionals in Pakistan.
+Approx. 9 trained pediatric cardiac surgeons and 25 trained pediatric cardiologists in the whole country.

 - What is Project CHHRI?

 PCHF had set out on a mission to build Pakistan’s first dedicated Children’s Heart Hospital and Research Institute.
-The ground-breaking for this historic project was done in Lahore in May 2020.
-The ground-breaking was performed by our board member Misbah Ul Haq.
+The groundbreaking for this historic project was done in Lahore in September 2020.
+Our brand ambassador & board member Misbah Ul Haq was at the ceremony.

 - How much does it cost to treat one CHD patient?

-The cost of treatment from one patient to another will vary depending on the type of CHD present and the type of treatment option (Private hospital/Government hospital) that the doctors have planned.
+The cost of treatment from one patient to another will vary depending on the type of CHD present and the type of treatment option (Private Hospital/Government Hospital) that the doctors have planned.
 The cost of treatment can range from Rs.
-400,000 (for Atrial Septal Defects) to 700,000 (for Transposition of the Great Arteries)
+400,000 (Atrial Septal Defects) to 700,000 (Transposition of the Great Arteries).

 - What are the future goals of PCHF?

-We want to further strengthen our understanding of the scope of CHD in Pakistan and the approach to tackling this issue on a country-level.
-We want to build partnerships with the government, putting health policies in place which can help us with early diagnosis of CHD affected children, and to identify at risk families.
+We want to further strengthen our understanding of CHD in Pakistan, and the approach needed to tackle this issue on a national level.
+We want to build partnerships with the government, putting health policies in place which can help us with the early diagnosis of CHD affected children, and to identify at-risk families.

 Screening camps in conjunction with the government or other primary care hospitals in remote and less-accessible areas where access to quality health care is non-existent.
-We want to start working at the grassroots level, screening for potential patients, and educating families to the risk factors of CHD.
+We want to start working at the grassroots level, screening for potential patients and educating families about the risk factors of CHD.

-Establishing PCHF’s Research department with the aim of collecting and analysing relevant data so that we may be able to understand the intricacies of congenital heart disease better, allowing us to provide better quality treatment to our patients.
+Establishing PCHF’s Research Department with the aim of collecting and analysing relevant data so that we may be able to understand the intricacies of CHD better, allowing us to provide better quality treatment to our patients.